-However disagreeable this proposal was to the generosity of Mr. Merton, he was obliged to consent to it; and little Tommy was accordingly sent the next day to the vicarage, which was at the distance of about two miles from his father's house.
+However disagreeable this proposal was to the generosity of Mr Merton, he was obliged to consent to it; and little Tommy was accordingly sent the next day to the vicarage, which was at the distance of about two miles from his father's house.

-The day after Tommy came to Mr. Barlow's, as

-soon as breakfast was over, he took him and Harry into the garden: when he was there, he took a spade into his own hand, and giving Harry a hoe, they both began to work with great eagerness.
-"Every body that eats," said Mr. Barlow, "ought to assist in procuring food: and therefore little Harry and I begin our daily work: this is my bed, and that other is his: we work upon it every day; and he that raises the most out of it, will deserve to fare the best.
+The day after Tommy came to Mr Barlow's, as soon as breakfast was over, he took him and Harry into the garden; when he was there, he took a spade into his own hand, and giving Harry a hoe, they both began to work with great eagerness.
+"Everybody that eats," says Mr Barlow, "ought to assist in procuring food; and therefore little Harry and I begin our daily work.
+This is my bed, and that other is his; we work upon it every day, and he that raises the most out of it will deserve to fare the best.
 Now, Tommy, if you choose to join us, I will mark you out a piece of ground, which you shall have to yourself, and all the produce shall be your own."
-"No, indeed," said Tommy, very sulkily, "I am a gentleman, and don't choose to slave like a ploughboy."
-"Just as you please, Mr. Gentlemen," said Mr. Barlow; "but Harry and I, who are not above being useful, will mind our work."
+"No, indeed," said

+Tommy, very sulkily, "I am a gentleman and don't choose to slave like a ploughboy."
+"Just as you please, Mr Gentleman," said Mr Barlow; "but Harry and I, who are not above being useful, will mind our work."

-In about two hours Mr. Barlow said it was time to leave off; and, taking Harry by the hand, he led him into a very pleasant summer-house, where they sat down, and Mr. Barlow, taking out a plate of very fine ripe cherries, divided them between Harry and himself.
+In about two hours, Mr Barlow said it was time to leave off; and, taking Harry by the hand, he led him into a very pleasant summer-house, where they sat down; and Mr Barlow, taking out a plate of very fine ripe cherries, divided them between Harry and himself.

 Tommy, who had followed, and expected his share, when he saw them both eating without taking any notice of him, could no longer restrain his passion, but burst into a violent fit of sobbing and crying.
-"What is the matter?" said Mr. Barlow very coolly to him.
+"What is the matter?" said Mr Barlow very coolly to him.
 Tommy looked upon him very sulkily, but returned no answer.
-"Oh!
-Sir, if you don't choose to give me an answer, you may be silent; nobody is obliged to speak here."
-Tommy became still more disconcerted at this, and, being unable to conceal his anger, ran try out of the summer-house, and wandered very disconsolately about the garden; equally surprised and vexed to find that he was now in a place where nobody felt any concern whether he was pleased or the contrary.
-When all the cherries were eat, little Harry said, "You promised to be so good as to hear me read when we had done working in the garden; and, if it is agreeable to you, I will now read the story of the Flies and the Ants."
-"With all my heart," said Mr. Barlow: "remember to read it slowly and distinctly, without hesitating, or pronouncing the words wrong; and be sure to read it in such a manner as to show that you understand it."
-Harry then took up the book, and read as follows:
+"Oh! sir, if you don't choose to give me an answer, you may be silent; nobody is obliged to speak here."
+Tommy became still more disconcerted at this, and, being unable to conceal his anger, ran out of the summer-house, and wandered very disconsolately about the garden, equally surprised and vexed to find that he was now in a place where nobody felt any concern whether he was pleased or the contrary.

+When all the cherries were eaten, little Harry said, "You promised to be so good as to hear me read when we had done working in the garden; and, if it is agreeable to you, I will now read the story of the 'Flies and the Ants.'"
+"With all my heart," said Mr Barlow; "remember to read it slowly and distinctly, without hesitating or pronouncing the words wrong; and be sure to read it in such a manner as to show that you understand it."

-THE FLIES AND THE ANTS.
+STORY OF THE FLIES AND THE ANTS.